 Femur and Humerus Length

 The femur length method is also reliable and can be repeated.
-Skeletal dysplasias tend to affect it but the condition is very rare.
-The measurement confirms the head measurement and the best value can be obtained after 14 weeks.
+Skeletal dysplasias tends to affect it but this condition is very rare.
+The measurement confirms the head’s measurement and the best value can be obtained after 14 weeks.
 To estimate the gestational age, at least 2 or sometimes even 4-5 measurements may be required.

 Estimated Foetal Weight

 This is measured in early pregnancy and is measured in three dimensions.
 The ‘Mean Sac Diameter’ is the average that is used to estimate the gestational age.
-The method can be applied between the 5th and the 8th week and has an accuracy of +/- 3 days.
-The menstrual age in days is calculated as MSD+30.
+The method can be applied between the 5th and the 8th week of pregnancy and has an accuracy of plus or minus 3 days.

 The gestational sac surrounds the embryo and can be seen in the early ultrasound scans.
 The sac encloses the embryo as well as the amniotic fluid.
-It allows the doctor to measure the number of weeks of pregnancy and gives an accuracy of about 5 days.
+It allows the doctor to measure the number of weeks of pregnancy (with a margin of plus or minus 5 days).

 This is a membranous sac and is attached to the embryo.
 The sac can be spotted between the embryo and the gestational sac.
 It offers nourishment to the embryo before the circulatory system and the placenta develops to give the foetus the required nourishment.

-This is a mass of cell and can be seen before the embryo becomes visible.
+This is a mass of cells and can be seen before the embryo becomes visible.
 The rate of growth is approximately 1 mm a day and starts at the 6th week of the gestational age.
-It is used to date an early pregnancy and the method is to add the length of the foetal pole to 6 weeks.
-This method is also used to estimate the gestational week.
+It is used to date an early pregnancy and also, to estimate the gestational week.